 I-680 Southbound Express Lane from State Route 84 to Alcosta Blvd.

-Resolution LPP-P-2021-14B

-(will be completed by CTC)

-1. FUNDING PROGRAM

-Active Transportation Program

-Local Partnership Program (Competitive)

-- Solutions for Congested Corridors Program - State Highway Operation and Protection Program

-Trade Corridor Enhancement Program

-2. PARTIES AND DATE

-3. RECITAL

-- 3.2 Whereas at its Commission Programmed Project Date meeting the Commission approved the Local Partnership Program (Competitive), and included in this program of projects the I-680 Southbound Express Lane from State Route 84 to Alcosta Blvd., the parties are entering into this Project Baseline Agreement to document the project cost, schedule, scope and benefits, as detailed on the Project Programming Request Form attached hereto as Exhibit A and the Project Report attached hereto as Exhibit B, as the baseline for project monitoring by the Commission. - 3.3 The undersigned Project Applicant certifies that the funding sources cited are committed and expected to be available; the estimated costs represent full project funding; and the scope and description of benefits is the best estimate possible.
+Resolution LPP-P-2021-14B (will be completed by CTC) ١.
+FUNDING PROGRAM Active Transportation Program Solutions for Congested Corridors Program State Highway Operation and Protection Program Trade Corridor Enhancement Program 2.
+PARTIES AND DATE 2.1 This Project Baseline Agreement (Agreement) for the I-680 Southbound Express Lane from State Route 84 to Alcosta Blvd. , effective on, June 23, 2021 (will be completed by CTC), is made by and between the California Transportation Commission (Commission), the California Department of Transportation (Caltrans), the Project Applicant, Alameda County Transportation Commission (Alameda CTC) , and the Implementing Agency, sometimes collectively referred to as the "Parties".
+3. RECITAL 3.2 Whereas at its Commission Programmed Project Date meeting the Commission approved the Local Partnership Program (Competitive), and included in this program of projects the I-680 Southbound Express Lane from State Route 84 to Alcosta Blvd ., the parties are entering into this Project Baseline Agreement to document the project cost, schedule, scope and benefits, as detailed on the Project Programming Request Form attached hereto as Exhibit A and the Project Report attached hereto as Exhibit B , as the baseline for project monitoring by the Commission.
+3.3 The undersigned Project Applicant certifies that the funding sources cited are committed and expected to be available; the estimated costs represent full project funding; and the scope and description of benefits is the best estimate possible. l.
+GENERAL PROVISIONS The Project Applicant, Implementing Agency, and Caltrans agree to abide by the following provisions: l.1 To meet the requirements of the Road Repair and Accountability Act of 2017 (Senate Bill [SB] 1, Chapter 5, Statutes of 2017) which provides the first significant, stable, and on-going increase in state transportation funding in more than two decades.
+1.2 To adhere, as applicable, to the provisions of the Commission: Resolution Insert Number, "Adoption of Program of Projects for the Active Transportation Program", dated Resolution G-20-79, "Adoption of Program of Projects for the Local Partnership Program", dated December 2, 2020 Resolution Insert Number, "Adoption of Program of Projects for the Solutions for Congested Corridors Program", dated

-4. GENERAL PROVISIONS

-The Project Applicant, Implementing Agency, and Caltrans agree to abide by the following provisions:

-- 4.1 To meet the requirements of the Road Repair and Accountability Act of 2017 (Senate Bill [SB] 1, Chapter 5, Statutes of 2017) which provides the first significant, stable, and on-going increase in state transportation funding in more than two decades. - 4.2 To adhere, as applicable, to the provisions of the Commission:
+Project Baseline Agreement Page 1 of 3

-Resolution Insert Number , "Adoption of Program of Projects for the Active Transportation Program", dated $\boxtimes$ Resolution G-20-79, "Adoptic on of Program of Projects for the Local Partnership Program", dated December 2, 2020 Resolution Insert Number , "Adoption of Program of Projects for the Solutions for Congested Corridors Program", dated Resolution Insert Number , "Adoption of Program of Projects for the State Highway Operation and Protection Program", dated Resolution Insert Number , "Adoption of Program of Projects for the Trade Corridor Enhancement Program", dated
+Resolution Insert Number, "Adoption of Program of Projects for the State Highway Operation and Protection Program", dated

+Resolution Insert Number, "Adoption of Program of Projects for the Trade Corridor Enhancement Program",